-[A full listing of the 2019-2020 Drama Desk nominations appears here — the product of 11 months of effort, given with love for the art form and the seven awards nominators for each other.]
+[A full listing of the 2019-2020 Drama Desk nominations appears here and here (as PDF) — the product of 11 months of effort, given with love for the art form and the seven awards nominators for each other.]

 The 2019-2020 Broadway (and Off- and Off-Off Broadway) theater season in New York started off with a bang.
 From the late April offerings in small venues such as a one-man show at the Soho Playhouse (“The Day I Became Black”) and a haunting INTAR production (“Then They Forgot About the Rest”) and the first Broadway opening in late May (“Frankie and Johnny in the Clair de Lune” at the Broadhurst) promised a rich variety of offerings to reward the hard work of the Drama Desk nominator.
 And, as in every season, we know that a wild array of starry vehicles would be crushed into the final few weeks of the season in late March and April.